pavansatya/NutriWeb/README.md

 - nutriments: Nutritional information per serving.
 - additives_n: Number of food additives in the product.
 - ingredients_from_palm_oil_n: Number of ingredients made from palm oil.
-- nutrition_grades: nutrition grade (‘a’ to ‘e’).
+- nutrition_grade_fr: nutrition grade (‘a’ to ‘e’) given by france.
-- eco_score_score: Numerical score that quantifies the product’s environmental impact.
-- eco_score_grade: Letter grade derived from ecoscore, used as a reference for environmental impact.